tekknolagi/isdt/lecture-notes/1-cli.md

 it returns false, the exit code is one.
 This is different from C, where true is one, but matches the POSIX convention of returning zero on success.

-To test if a string is the empty string `""`--if it has length zero--use `test -z "$STRING"`.
+To test if a string is the empty string `""`---if it has length zero---use `test -z "$STRING"`.

 ```
 $ test -z ""